thiagokokada/twenty-twenty-twenty/README.md

 ```
 $ ./twenty-twenty-twenty -help
 Usage of ./twenty-twenty-twenty:
-  -duration int
+  -duration uint
-    	how long to show the notification in seconds (does not work in macOS) (default 20)
+    	how long each pause should be in seconds (default 20)
-  -frequency int
+  -frequency uint
-    	how often to show the notification in minutes (default 20)
+    	how often the pause should be in minutes (default 20)
 $ ./twenty-twenty-twenty # the defaults are recommended
 ```